European Medical Students' Association

 The European Medical Students' Association (EMSA) is a non-governmental and non-profit organisation for medical students; it offers opportunities to their members and provides a voice for medical students across Europe, representing their interests to other European institutions and organizations.

 EMSA was founded in Brussels in 1990.
-It integrates medical students in Europe through activities organized for and by medical students.
-EMSA's network and platform encourages medical students from various countries in geographical Europe to actively engage in matters related to health care, medical education, medical ethics, medical science, and general societal well-being, by acting as a conduit for increased interaction and sharing of knowledge between European medical students in these respective areas.

 History

 In 1990, the idea to create a European Medical Students' Association was discussed during a symposium for medical students from all European countries organized by students of the Catholic University of Leuven (KUL), Belgium.
 A working group was created and in October 1990 the European Medical Students' Association was founded in Brussels.
 The first and official founding EMSA General Assembly was under the patronage of Baudouin I, the King of Belgium, and was financially supported by the European Community's ERASMUS program.
 The statutes were officially established and published under Belgian law on 17 January 1991.

 About EMSA

 EMSA was founded in Brussels on 20.10.1990.
 It integrates medical students in Europe through activities organized for and by medical students and representing them in Brussels.